A Theory of Consciousness from a Materialistic Point of View

 Memory, the categorizing of that memory into ever increasing generality and the evaluation of that memory to find correlations, is essential to prediction.

 From categorizing and drawing correlations from memory, from a persistent perspective, emerges the sense of self and consciousness (awareness).
+Consciousness is the “General” of our actions as per our previous example.

 Phenomenology / Qualia / Aesthetics

-Aesthetics are the encoding of biological deviation from norm (feelings) in memory and our current prediction/experience as an evolved method of expressing states that are beneficial to homeostasis (pleasing) This has the emergent quality of appreciating the beauty of a painting, the coolness of the color blue, the majesty of a sunrise.
-The overwhelming joy in a person seeing or hearing for the first time as this new dimension of depth is added to experience.
+Aesthetics are the encoding of biological deviation from norm (feelings) in memory and our current prediction/experience as an evolved method of expressing states that are beneficial to homeostasis (pleasing) This has the emergent quality of “appreciating” the beauty of a painting, the “coolness” of the color blue, the “majesty” of a sunrise.
+The overwhelming “joy” in a person seeing or hearing for the first time as this new dimension of depth is added to experience.

 How is this not the invocation of homunculi to explain consciousness?